Holiday Hell: Event

 The event was attended by approximately 800 people.
 The referees for the event were Jim Molineaux and John Finnegan.

 The opening bout was a singles match in which Stevie Richards defeated J.T.
 Smith by pinfall following a Stevie Kick.

 The second bout saw ECW World Television Champion Dean Malenko defend his title against Ray Odyssey.
 Malenko defeated Odyssey by submission using the Texas Cloverleaf to retain his title.

 The third bout was a singles match between Chris Benoit and Hack Meyers.
 Benoit defeated Myers by technical knockout after Meyers could not continue upon receiving a dragon suplex.
 Following the match, Meyers was removed on a stretcher.

 The fourth bout saw 911 face both members of the Pitbulls in a handicap match.
 Prior to the match, 911 chokeslammed the Pitbulls' manager Jason along with a man dressed as Santa Claus.
 911 went on to win the match, pinning both of the Pitbulls after chokeslamming both men.

 The fifth bout was a singles match between Don E. Allen and Mikey Whipwreck.
 Whipwreck won the bout by pinfall following a bulldog.
 Following the match, Whipwreck was attacked by his former tag team partner Paul Lauria.

 The sixth bout was a tag team match pitting Cactus Jack and Tommy Dreamer against the Sandman and Tommy Cairo.
 Cactus Jack and Dreamer won the bout when Cactus Jack pinned Cairo following a double arm DDT.

 The seventh bout saw ECW World Heavyweight Champion Shane Douglas defend his title against Ron Simmons, who wrestled with one arm in a sling.
 Douglas defeated Simmons by pinfall following a chop block to retain his title.

 The main event saw ECW World Tag Team Champions the Public Enemy defend their titles against Sabu and the Tazmaniac.
 The bout was won by the Public Enemy when Rocco Rock drove both Sabu and the Tazmaniac through a table using the Drive By then pinned the Tazmaniac.

 Results

 1995

-Holiday Hell: The New York Invasion took place on December 29, 1995 in the Lost Battalion Hall in Rego Park, Queens, New York City, New York, US.
+Holiday Hell: The New York Invasion took place on December 29, 1995, in the Lost Battalion Hall in Rego Park, Queens, New York City, New York, US.
 It was the first ECW supercard to be held in New York City.

-Excerpts from Holiday Hell aired on episodes #141 and #142 of the syndicated television show ECW Hardcore TV in January 1996.
+Excerpts from Holiday Hell aired on episodes No. 141 and No. 142 of the syndicated television show ECW Hardcore TV in January 1996.
 Holiday Hell was released on VHS in 1995 and on DVD in 2002.
 In 2019, it was made available for streaming on the WWE Network.
 The bout between Tommy Dreamer and Raven also appeared on the 2013 WWE Home Video DVD ECW Unreleased Vol 2, while the main event bout between Cactus Jack and Sabu also appeared on the 2015 DVD ECW Unreleased Vol 3.
+The bouts between Dreamer and Raven, Cactus Back and Sabu, and Raven and the Sandman appeared on the 2012 compilation DVD ECW Loves New York.